DozenLimeStone/SimpleSQLiteAPI/readme.md

-A game changer if you want to use sqlite.\
+### A game changer if you want to use sqlite.\
 \
-Supports JSON / Object formats and correctly encodes, decodes them.
+Supports JSON / Object and BigInt formats and correctly encodes, decodes them.
 \
 \
 ### List of functions: